earthly/website/blog/_posts/2021-06-01-creating-and-hosting-your-own-deb-packages-and-apt-repo.md

 ## Prerequisites

-This tutorial assumes you are using ubuntu, and that the following packages are installed:
+This tutorial assumes you are using Ubuntu, and that the following packages are installed:

 ```bash
 sudo apt-get install -y gcc dpkg-dev gpg